 Updated September 8, 2020

-Just like the nails on your hands and feet, ducks have nails sheathed in keratin on their feet.
+Just like the nails on your hands and feet, Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. have nails sheathed in keratin on their feet.
 And just like us, this consistently growing material needs to be maintained for their health.
-A duck in a sanctuary environment of frequent straw and dirt underfoot might not have enough rough surfaces to naturally wear down their nails, so you should plan to assess their nail length and trim as needed when you conduct a duck health examination.
+A Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. in a sanctuary environment of frequent straw and dirt underfoot might not have enough rough surfaces to naturally wear down their nails, so you should plan to assess their nail length and trim as needed when you conduct a duck health examination.

 Signs You Should Step In